DonRyu/Web-Word/readme.md

 ## Installation and Setup

--Download Mongo DB and made google-docs-clone database -Download node module for client and run npm start -Donwload node module for server and rum npm start
+- Download Mongo DB and made google-docs-clone database
+- Download node module for client and run npm start
+- Donwload node module for server and rum npm start